Travelling while pregnant might not be on everyone’s agenda, but it was definitely part of mine!

 Another great reason to pick Paris as your babymoon destinations in Europe is the food.
 We started our days off right with a hot breakfast each morning at our hotel with fresh pastries like chocolate croissants.

 While you are out you can always grab a crepe to enjoy and there are so many wonderful cafes that make for a perfect resting spot in the early afternoon.

 Paris is a magical city with tons to do and see.
 The summer can get very hot and uncomfortable but any other time can make for a lovely babymoon.

 Where to stay: We recommend Hotel Le Littre where we stayed in one of the suites with a balcony that had a view of the Eiffel Tower to add to the magic.
 It made for another wonderful place to relax without feeling like we were missing out on anything.

 Wander around the streets, stopping at the fantastic cafes for a refreshing drink or bite to eat.
-If you’re visiting around Christmas then there are lots of fabulous Christmas Markets where you can indulge in a little shopping for unique things for the baby.
+If you’re visiting in winter then there are lots of fabulous Christmas Markets where you can indulge in a little shopping for unique things for the baby.

 For those that are up for it, Bratislava, the capital of Slovakia, is just an hour or so away by train, so you can add a whole other country and experience to your time in Vienna.